The Latest: Lizzo wins third Grammy after opening telecast

 LOS ANGELES (AP) — The Latest on the Grammy Awards, being presented Sunday at Los Angeles’ Staples Center (all times local):

-Lizzo has won the Grammy for best pop solo performance for “Truth Hurts” in what is already shaping up to be a big night for the R&B singer-songwriter.
+Lizzo has won the Grammy for best solo pop vocal performance for “Truth Hurts” in what is already shaping up to be a big night for the R&B singer-songwriter.

 The award was the first handed out during Sunday’s Grammy Awards telecast from Staples Center in Los Angeles.